fablabbrighton/digital-fabrication-module/docs/diy-arduino.md

 ---
 layout: page
-title: "Course Notes"
+title: "DIY Arduino"
-permalink: "/course-notes/"
+permalink: "/diy-arduino/"
 ---

-_All the course reference material, and weekly notes._
+_The backstory of making a fab-able Arduino Uno_

 ----

-  {% for item in site.course-notes %}
+  {% for item in site.diy-arduino %}
 <h3><a href="{{ site.baseurl }}{{ item.url }}">{{ item.title }}</a></h3>
 <p>{{ item.excerpt }}</p>